rileynewton/clj-rbac-client/README.md

 - `global.certs.ssl-key`: the key for this clients identity.
 - `global.certs.ssl-cert`: the cert for this clients identity.
-- `global.certs.ca-cert`: the ca-cert for this clients cert and the upstream service.
+- `global.certs.ssl-ca-cert`: the ca-cert for this clients cert and the upstream service.

 The location of the rbac and activity services are configured with the `rbac-consumer.api-url` and `activity-consumer.api.url` settings respectivetly